-Variation to the Conditions of the Date(s) on which the variations Permit are to take place In document B section 2 General Operations, delete, Immediately 2.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
+Variation to the Conditions of the Permit Date(s) on which the variations are to take place In document B section 2 General Operations, delete, Immediately 2.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
 Records shall be kept which details all relevant training provided to staff, and those records shall be kept for a minimum of 2 years.
-And Insert: 2.3(i) The operator shall maintain a statement of the training requirements for each operational post and keep a record of the training received by each person whose action may have an impact on the environment.
+And Insert: 2.3 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
 These documents shall be made available to the regulator on request.
-2.3(ii) The training of all staff with responsibility for operating the activity shall include: Awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage.
-Minimising emissions on the start and shut down; and Action to minimise emissions during abnormal conditions.
-Insert: 2.8: Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards ISO 14001 or the EU Eco Management and Audit Scheme [EMAS] or by setting up an EMS tailored to the nature and size of the particular process.
+The training of all staff with responsibility for operating the activity shall include: awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; minimising emissions on start up and shut down; and action to minimise emissions during abnormal conditions. .

-Signed on behalf of Coventry City Council

-Date.....
-Principal Environmental Health Officer An authorised officer of the Council
+Signed on behalf of Coventry City Council Principal Environmental Health Officer An authorised officer of the Council Date